davidshq/garden/content/currently/currently-reading.md

 - The Quran.
 - David D. Burns.
 Feeling Great: The Revolutionary New Treatment for Depression and Anxiety.
 - Jessica Baum.
 Anxiously Attached.
 ## Slowlyyyyy
 - Lawrence Sutin.
 Divine Invasions: A Life of Philip K. Dick.
 - Marcus Aurelius.
 Meditations.
 - Martin Fowler.
 Refactoring: Improving the Design of Existing Code.
-- George MacDonald.
-At the Back of the North Wind.
 - Walter Isaacson.
 Benjamin Franklin: An American Life.
 - Kurt Vonnegut.
 A Man Without a Country.
 - Pema Chödrön.
 When Things Fall Apart: Heart Advice for Difficult Times.
 - The Exegesis of Philip K. Dick.
-- Gregory A. Boy.
+- Gregory A. Boyd.
 The Crucifixion of the Warrior God.
 - Ibram X. Kendi.
 How to Be an Antiracist.
 - Jessica McCabe.
 [How to ADHD: An Insider's Guide to Working with Your Brain](https://amzn.to/4lhMHrL).
 - Venki Ramakrishnan.
 Why We Died: The New Science of Aging and the Quest for Immortality.